About the Journal

 Focus & Scope

-Journal of Entrepreneurship & Business (JEB) publishes all quantitative and qualitative research articles and other scientific studies related to Accounting & Financial Management, E-Business Management, Entrepreneurship, Human Resources Management, Marketing Management, Operation & Supply Chain Management, and Strategic Management.
+Journal of Entrepreneurship and Business (JEB) publishes all quantitative and qualitative research articles and other scientific studies related to Accounting & Financial Management, E-Business Management, Entrepreneurship, Human Resources Management, Marketing Management, Operation & Supply Chain Management, and Strategic Management.
 The Editor's attempts at JEB could be the primary vehicle for exchanging ideas and research among business scholars.
 The JEB is an open-access journal published by the UBAYA School of Business, University of Surabaya Indonesia.

-Journal of Entrepreneurship & Business (JEB) is published three times a year: February, June, and October.
+Journal of Entrepreneurship and Business (JEB) is published three times a year: February, June, and October.

 Peer Review Process

 All manuscripts submitted to this journal must follow focus, scope, and author guidelines.
 The submitted manuscripts must address scientific merit or novelty appropriate to the focus and scope.
 All manuscripts must be free from plagiarism contents.
 All authors are suggested to use plagiarism detection software for similarity checking.
 Editors check the plagiarism detection of articles in this journal using Turnitin software.

 The research article submitted to this journal will be peer–reviewed with double–blind review by at least 2 (two) or more expert reviewers.
 The reviewers give scientific valuable comments improving the contents of the manuscript.

 The Editors will decide on article acceptance according to the reviewers' comments.
 Publication of accepted articles, including the sequence of published articles, will be made by Editor in Chief by considering the sequence of accepted date and geographical distribution of authors as well as thematic issues.